 "And, there's the unresolved matter of a stolen vehicle."

-"Ah...sir, as I understand the situation, a truck was found unlocked and was…borrowed.
-From what I heard, it was returned and secured in accordance with post regulations."
-I said, carefully choosing my words.
+Knowing I could be in deep trouble over this, I had to choose my words carefully.
+"Sir, as I understand the situation, a truck was found unlocked and was…borrowed.
+From what I heard it was returned and secured in accordance with post regulations, like it should've been before it was found."

 "Company!"
 Captain Ibanez shouted.